 My next trip will be a Mystery Tour – the destination is a surprise.
 It’s called a Winter Warmup tour.
 I can hardly wait!

-Last summer, I went to the Elvis Festival and watched very talented Elvis impersonators on street stages.
+A few summers ago, I went to the Elvis Festival and watched very talented Elvis impersonators on street stages.
 In between, I walked around the lakeshore and had a wonderful lunch by myself at a patio café.

 On the return trip, I met a woman from my home town.
 We remain close friends to this day.
 Don’t be afraid to go alone, because you never know who you might meet!